susiejojo/MIPS_processor/README.md

 ### Other notable features:

 #### - 2-stage pipeline:
-    A register between the fetch and the decode/ exe stage stores the fetched instruction.
+    A register between the fetch and the decode/exe stage stores the fetched instruction.
 #### - No -Op instruction:
     Branch involves a No-Op instruction after the branch statement as due to the 2-stage pipeline, in the same clock cycle in which the Branch instruction is executed, the No-Op instruction is fetched and it doesn’t affect the overall running of the processor.
 #### - CPI :
     N+1/N where N is the no. Of instructions to be executed.
     CPI tends to 1 as N becomes very large.